 If you have washed your white crocs, but some stains remain, there are a few things you can try to remove stubborn stains from crocs:

 Magic Erasers are a great tool for cleaning white crocs, especially if you have scuff marks that won’t come off easily with soap and water.
 Simply wet the eraser and spot clean the crocs.
 The magic eraser will remove dirt and stains without damaging the material.
-Rinse the crocs with water to remove any residue and let them air dry.
+Rinse your crocs with water to remove any residue and let them air dry.

 Sprinkle a layer of baking soda over the insole of the croc.
 Dip the toothbrush into the water and start brushing the baking soda with it, making a paste.
 Continue dipping and brushing until the entire flip flop is covered in the baking soda paste.